carpentries-incubator/data-science-ai-senior-researchers/_episodes/05-Problems-with-AI.md

 ---
 title: "Problems with AI"
-teaching: 0
+teaching: tbd
 exercises: 0
 questions:
-- "What are the common pitfalls with using machine learning?"
+- "What are the common pitfalls of using machine learning?"
+- "What are common limitations and pitfalls in ML applications?"
+- "What are conscious and unconscious biases that might influence ML algorithms?"
+- "How can data privacy and data security be ensured?"
+- "Who is responsible and accountable for any ethical issues implied by ML utilisation?"
 objectives:
 - "Recognise the shortcomings and common problems with machine learning"
-keypoints:
-- "Machine learning should be used with scepticism to prevent biased results"
+- "Recognising the shortcomings and common challenges with ML algorithms"
+- "Knowing how to address and report common AI shortcomings"
+- "Being knowledgeable about responsibilities and accountabilities with regard to AI applications at your institute"
+- "Drafting a guideline to cover relevant ethical aspects in the context of your research field"

+Who is responsible and accountable for any ethical issues implied by ML-utilisation?
 ---

 # Problems with AI
+Limitations and ethical considerations of AI in biomedical research

 ## When the Machine Learns Something Unexpected